[LOADING TOOLS...]

 | Argon | 5-10 bar | 150-250 L/min | Titanium |

-→ Use the calculator below for your exact parameters, or see our Assist Gas Selection Chart for detailed recommendations.
+Use the calculator above for your exact parameters, or see our Assist Gas Selection Chart for detailed recommendations.

 Choose your assist gas type from the dropdown menu: nitrogen (most common for stainless steel and aluminum), oxygen (optimal for carbon steel), compressed air (budget option for mild steel), or argon (premium gas for titanium and reactive metals).
-Set the gas pressure in bar using the slider - typical values range from 5-25 bar for nitrogen, 0.3-2 bar for oxygen, 8-12 bar for compressed air.
-Select the nozzle diameter in millimeters (typically 0.8-3.0mm).
-These parameters determine the flow rate through the nozzle using the formula: Flow ≈ k × d² × √P, where k is a constant (~40), d is nozzle diameter, and P is pressure.
+Set the gas pressure in bar using either the slider or number field.
+The calculator supports 0.5-35 bar so low-pressure oxygen cutting and high-pressure nitrogen/air setups are both covered.
+Select the nozzle diameter in millimeters from 0.5-5.0mm.
+These parameters determine the estimated flow rate through the nozzle using nozzle diameter, gauge pressure, and a gas-specific correction factor.

-Enter your daily cutting time in minutes using the slider (typically 30-480 minutes, representing 0.5-8 hours of actual cutting time per day).
-Set the number of working days per month (typically 10-30 days).
+Enter your daily cutting time in minutes using either the slider or number field.
+The calculator supports 6-1440 minutes so short sample jobs and 24-hour production schedules are both possible.
+Set the number of working days per month from 1-31 days.
 These values determine total gas consumption over time.
 The calculator multiplies hourly consumption by daily cutting time to get daily consumption, then multiplies by working days to get monthly consumption.
 Ensure you use actual cutting time, not total machine time, as gas is only consumed during active cutting operations.

-The calculator automatically displays flow rate in both L/min and m³/hour, calculated based on your nozzle diameter and pressure settings.
+The calculator automatically displays flow rate in both L/min and Nm³/hour, calculated from nozzle diameter, gauge pressure, and gas-specific correction factors.
 Review the gas consumption results showing daily consumption (m³ per day), monthly consumption (m³ per month), and cylinder requirements (number of standard 50L cylinders needed per month).
-The flow rate calculation uses a simplified formula that provides reasonable estimates for typical nozzle designs.
+The result is a budgeting estimate for typical laser nozzles.
 Actual flow rates may vary by ±15-25% due to nozzle design differences, gas temperature, and line pressure losses.

 Review the cost analysis showing daily, monthly, and annual gas costs based on regional pricing for your selected gas type.
 Use these results to identify cost-saving opportunities: reducing gas pressure to the lowest value that maintains cut quality can save 10-20% consumption, optimizing pierce time reduces gas waste, checking for system leaks prevents unnecessary costs ($500-2000/year for small leaks), and considering bulk supply options can reduce costs by 30-50% compared to cylinders for high-volume operations.
 Compare costs across different gas types to find the most economical option for your application.